-Fall will soon be here, while memories of our summer RVing excursions undoubtedly linger in our minds.
+Fall has arrived, while memories of our summer RVing excursions undoubtedly linger in our minds.
 But with the coming chill also comes the thought of putting our RV into storage mode.
 Though seemingly a mundane task, there are certain steps to get your coach ready for any period of non-use, especially if you are contemplating utilizing one of the available private or public storage facilities.
 Certain precautions, correctly applied, will guarantee your coach will stand a better chance of surviving its secluded hibernation.

 RV storage locations